dmerejkowsky/hugo-theme-minimo/README.md

 # About this fork

-This is where I keep the modifications I've made to the original theme by Munif Tanjim.
+This is where I keep the modifications I've made to the [original theme by Munif Tanji](https://minimo.netlify.com/).

 Feel free to take a look at the changes and re-use them if you like but please note: